chrrasmussen/Idris2-Erlang/README.md

 The [Idris website](https://www.idris-lang.org) contains links to where you can find the Idris community.

-## Meta

-### Changes to the Idris 2 compiler

-Currently this repository includes a few changes to the Idris 2 compiler, e.g. basic support for separate compilation.
-I will try to upstream any changes that can benefit the Idris 2 project.

 ## License

 The Idris 2 compiler is licensed as BSD 3-Clause.
 See [idris2/LICENSE](idris2/LICENSE).